 SELECT * FROM post WHERE id = 1 OR private = 1 LIMIT 0,1 AND private = 0;

 As you can see, the query has invalid syntax because after LIMIT section it has extra “AND private = 0;” part which we do not need.
-To remove it, actually to dispose it, we will add comments marks.
+To remove it, actually, to dispose of it, we will add comments marks.
 I’ll use the double dash (–) syntax.
 The URI will be changed this way:

 SELECT * FROM post WHERE id = 1 OR private = 1 LIMIT 0,1 -- AND private = 0;